-Monthly Grocery Budget for One Person in the Philippines (2026)
+Monthly Grocery Budget for One in the Philippines

 Living alone in the Philippines?
-Here's what a realistic monthly grocery budget looks like at every income level — with actual meal examples and a breakdown of where the money goes.
+Here's a realistic monthly grocery budget at every income level, with meal examples, an OFW benchmark, and where it goes.

 Key Takeaways